Skip to Content

 If you are engaged with multiple law practices, each practice must be covered by PII.
 It is the responsibility of the principal to ensure the law practice has appropriate PII cover.

-Corporate and government lawyers do not need to hold PII, except under certain circumstances (see Corporate and government lawyers below).
+Corporate legal practitioners and government legal practitioners are not required to hold PII except when engaging in legal practice as a volunteer (see Corporate and Government lawyers below).

 Victorian lawyers in private practice